cortexlabs/cortex/docs/workloads/batch/predictors.md

 ```

 The dictionary passed in via the `extra` will be flattened by one level. e.g.

 ```text
 {"asctime": "2021-01-19 15:14:05,291", "levelname": "INFO", "message": "completed processing batch", "process": 235, "batch_id": "iuasyd8f7", "confidence": 0.97}
 ```

-To avoid overriding essential Cortex metadata please refrain from specifying the following keys: asctime, levelname, message, labels, process.
+To avoid overriding essential Cortex metadata, please refrain from specifying the following extra keys: `asctime`, `levelname`, `message`, `labels`, and `process`.
 Log lines greater than 5 MB in size will be ignored.